List of Funding Sources

 All Regional Food Business Centers will administer a Business Builder award program as part of their Capacity Building goals.
 Business Builder awards provide direct financial assistance of up to $100,000 to eligible small and mid-sized farms and food businesses.
 Awards are made for business, market, and supply chain development projects aimed at increasing business viability, developing regional market opportunities, and expanding value chain capacity.
 NASDA was selected as the Regional Food Business Center lead agency for the Northeast, including New York State.
 New York State Ag and Markets, Cornell Center for Regional Economic Advancement and Buffalo Go Green are partners with NASDA on the regional center.

 The maximum award will be $100,000 per entity, but business can receive unlimited trainings and access to non-financial resources to strengthen their business through this program.
 No match requirement.
-Although the program is not open yet, USDA has provided a FAQ that outlines what types of projects would be eligible and not eligible for assistance.
+The program webpage has information about the program.
+USDA has provided a FAQ that outlines what types of projects would be eligible and not eligible for assistance.

 Regional Food Systems Partnership Program (USDA AMS) – Will require partnerships with other organizations